Dark Web (Marvel Comics): Finale

 As New York City is currently Limbo Annex, King Chasm and Hallow's Eve celebrate their version of Christmas as they plan a parade.
-Goblin Queen wants to reclaim the Staff of Sorrows from King Chasm as Spider-Man states that Ben wants him.
+Goblin Queen wants to reclaim the Staff of Sorrows from Chasm as Spider-Man states that Ben wants him.
 As J. Jonah Jameson and Robbie Robertson are taken back to Earth, Spider-Man, Goblin Queen, Rek-Rap, and the X-Men prepare for battle.
-On the streets of Limbo Annex, King Chasm and Hallow's Eve walk the streets with the Insidious Six and other demons until the X-Men attack.
-King Chasm orders the Insidious Six to attack the X-Men.
-Goblin Queen confronts King Chasm and Hallow's Eve while slaying the demons with them as Bedlam slays a Mysterio-type demon, a Vulture-type demon, a Shocker-type demon, and other demons.
-As King Chasm gives the order to focus their forces on Goblin Queen, he and Hallow's Eve are confronted by Spider-Man and Rek-Rap.
+On the streets of Limbo Annex, Chasm and Hallow's Eve walk the streets with the Insidious Six and other demons until the X-Men attack.
+Chasm orders the Insidious Six to attack the X-Men.
+Goblin Queen confronts Chasm and Hallow's Eve while slaying the demons with them as Bedlam slays a Mysterio-type demon, a Vulture-type demon, a Shocker-type demon, and other demons.
+As Chasm gives the order to focus their forces on Goblin Queen, he and Hallow's Eve are confronted by Spider-Man and Rek-Rap.
 Hallow's Eve puts on a werewolf mask and goes on the attack.
 Magik creates a portal that sends the Insidious Six back to Limbo.
 Havok catches up to Goblin Queen and Bedlam as more demons from Limbo appear.
-As Hallow's Eve switches to her Frankenstein's Monster mask to get more strength in fighting Rek-Rap, Spider-Man fights King Chasm and gets overpowered by him.
+As Hallow's Eve switches to her Frankenstein's Monster mask to get more strength in fighting Rek-Rap, Spider-Man fights Chasm and gets overpowered by him.
 In the nick of time, Gold Goblin and Ms. Marvel show up as Hallow's Eve states that she can get a meal out of his.
 As demons swarm over Goblin Queen, she unleashes her full power as the demons stop attacking her.
-Gold Goblin faces off against King Chasm while Ms. Marvel defeats Hallow's Eve.
-King Chasm finds that Goblin Queen has turned the demons against him.
-As Hallow's Eve states that she will not leave King Chasm's side, she is teleported away by him.
-While King Chasm teleports Bedlam away from the fight, Goblin Queen grabs the Scythe of Sorrow as she works to claim it from King Chasm's hands as Magik helps to defeat King Chasm.
-With Goblin Queen having the Scythe of Sorrow back in her possession, King Chasm regresses back to Chasm as Cyclops calls for a transport teams so that they can take Chasm into custody.
+Gold Goblin faces off against Chasm while Ms. Marvel defeats Hallow's Eve.
+Chasm finds that Goblin Queen has turned the demons against him.
+As Hallow's Eve states that she will not leave Chasm's side, she is teleported away by him.
+While Chasm teleports Bedlam away from the fight, Goblin Queen grabs the Scythe of Sorrow as she works to claim it from Chasm's hands as Magik helps to defeat Chasm.
+Cyclops calls for a transport team to take Chasm into custody.
 Goblin Queen objects to this stating that Chasm has a wound in his soul and that he will be dealt with in the manner of her choosing.
 Spider-Man states that he wants Chasm placed in a location where Spider-Man can keep an eye on him.
 Goblin Queen gets an idea.
-By the time Spring arrives, Spider-Man visits Chasm stating that he just finished cleaning up Chasm's mess where he hasn't been able to find Hallow's Eve or Rek-Rap.
-When Spider-Man asks Chasm to give him something to prove that there's still some Ben Reilly in there, a demon guard tells Spider-Man that his time is up.
+By the time Spring arrives, Spider-Man visits Chasm stating that he just finished cleaning up Chasm's mess and cannot find Hallow's Eve or Rek-Rap.
+When Spider-Man asks Chasm to give him something to prove that there is still some Ben Reilly in there, a demon guard tells Spider-Man that his time is up.
 Spider-Man leaves Chasm's cell as Goblin Queen states that the demons have gotten confused on the torture he was to be given while stating that Ben's repentance will be rewarded.
 As Spider-Man sees himself home, Goblin Queen is visited by Cyclops and Jean Grey as it turns out that the building that came from Limbo has become an embassy to all of its demons in New York as Goblin Queen states that there will be no more hiding for those who have been rejected by humanity.